Written in 1320, the Declaration of Arbroath asked the Pope to recognise Scotland’s independence.

-The parliament, despite the continuing hostilities, looked ahead, discussing trade and other economic matters, law and justice, recognizing the rights all sections of society – “The Lord King wishes and orders that common law and common justice be done as well to poor people as to rich people according to the old laws and liberties justly used before these times.”
+The parliament, despite the continuing hostilities, looked ahead, discussing trade and other economic matters, law and justice, recognising the rights of all sections of society – “The Lord King wishes and orders that common law and common justice be done as well to poor people as to rich people according to the old laws and liberties justly used before these times.”
 The important subject of succession to the throne and matters of war were discussed too.

 Treaty of Edinburgh-Northampton

 The signing of the Treaty of Edinburgh-Northampton in 1328 saw the English finally recognize the independence of Scotland and King Robert as the legitimate king.
-To cement the agreement and intended as a, “harbinger of peace” David the four-year-old son of Bruce was married to Joan Plantagenet the six-year-old daughter of Edward II.
+To cement the agreement and intended as a “harbinger of peace” David the four-year-old son of Bruce was married to Joan Plantagenet the six-year-old daughter of Edward II.

-Today however, while the Lubeck Letter and the Ayr Manuscript have been largely forgotten, that letter originally scribed in a remote Scottish abbey has become a hugely significant document in both Scotland and the United States.
+Today while the Lubeck Letter and the Ayr Manuscript have been largely forgotten, that letter originally scribed in a remote Scottish abbey has become a hugely significant document in both Scotland and the United States.